 They are similar to rewards credit cards but pay you in cash instead of rewards points or vouchers.

-Cashback is usually paid once a year in the anniversary month of when you took out the card.
+Cashback is usually paid once a year in the month you originally took out the card.
 Most credit the amount you have earned to your statement.

-Annual cashback: If you took out a card in June 2016 and earned £150 cashback within a year, you would receive a credit for £150 on your statement in June 2017.
-If you then spent £500 in June 2017, your bill would be reduced to £350.
+Annual cashback: If you took out a card in November 2020 and earned £150 cashback within a year, you would receive a credit for £150 on your statement in November 2021 .
+This means that if you spent £500 in that month your bill would be reduced to £350.

 Monthly cashback is offered on some cards.
 They will deduct the amount of cashback you have earned from the amount you owe, so if you spent £500 and earned £15 cashback, your bill would be £485.